U.S. Department of State Seal

 • Report any concerns to the local police.

-Be alert to criminal schemes, such as internet, phone scams and dating scams, as well as financial scams.
+Be alert to criminal schemes, such as internet, phone, dating, and financial scams.
 See the U.S. Department of State's and the U.S. Federal Bureau of Investigation (FBI)'s pages for information on scams.

 Victims of Crime: Report crimes to the local police at “999” and contact U.S. Consulate General Hong Kong & Macau at +(825) 2523-9011.
-U.S. citizen victims of sexual assault should first contact U.S. Consulate General Hong Kong & Macau.
+U.S. citizen victims of sexual assault may first wish to contact U.S. Consulate General Hong Kong & Macau.

 Remember that local authorities are responsible for investigating and prosecuting the crime.
 See our webpage on help for U.S. victims of crime overseas.